GUIDE 2025

 Why Do You Need to Test Documentation Usability?

 As you test your products before releasing them to the customer, you can also test documentation usability.
-The purpose of testing in both cases is the same: to find how your product or documentation will perform with actual users.
+The purpose of testing in both cases is the same: to find how your product or documentation will perform with actual users by conducting usability testing.

 A team that can include product designers, technical writers, marketers, software developers, and subject matter experts creates documentation.
 The documentation team has its own perspective, mindset, and point of view: what appeals to the documentation team might not appeal to actual users.
 Therefore, the main reason to test documentation usability is to ascertain whether the documentation will help actual users.